 The Great Rift of the Summer Milky Way passes through the Summer Triangle, between the stars Vega and Altair.
-In dark skies in late July and the first two weeks of August, you can see rich star fields with your binoculars on both sides of the Great Rift.
+In dark skies in July and August, you can see rich star fields with your binoculars on both sides of the Great Rift.

 The whole Summer Triangle area is great to observe with binoculars or in dark skies with just your eyes.
 If you like finding hidden pictures, get set to find a Coathanger, the North American Nebula (NGC7000): and Ring Nebula (M57).